Azure/Industrial-IoT/README.md

                                WebSocket_Only, Mqtt_Tcp_Only).
                                Default: Mqtt
       --ms, --iothubmessagesize=VALUE
-                             the max size of a message which could be send to IoTHub. when telemetry of this size is available it will be sent.
+                             the max size of a message which can be send to IoTHub. when telemetry of this size is available it will be sent.
                                0 will enforce immediate send when telemetry is